Advances in Artificial Intelligence: A Review for the Creative Industries: Introduction

 The generation of videos is significantly more challenging for AI than generating images.
-In February 2024, Google announced Gemini 1.5, which had the capability to process approximately 8 times more data than GPT-4, opening opportunities for video and audio processing\footnote{\url{https://blog.google/technology/ai/google-gemini-next-generation-model-february-2024/}}.
+In February 2024, Google announced Gemini 1.5, which had the capability to process approximately 8 times more data than GPT-4{ ; this comparison refers to a 1M-token context window versus 128k tokens.} This opening opportunities for video and audio processing\footnote{\url{https://blog.google/technology/ai/google-gemini-next-generation-model-february-2024/}}.
 In the same month, OpenAI provided its first preview of Sora, a model capable of generating impressive realistic videos up to 1 minute long.
 Based on the videos released by OpenAI, Sora appears to outperform other text-to-video models.
-Sora is currently available to ChatGPT subscribers.
-A month later, Gemini 1.5 announced its support for native audio understanding in 180$+$ countries.
+Sora is currently available to ChatGPT subscribers{ , but new Plus accounts may face a wait-list or monthly credit limits.} A month later, Gemini 1.5 announced its support for native audio understanding in 180$+$ countries.
 With the emergence of these tools, together with the prospect of further advances, it is clear that video content creation will be a major beneficiary.
 This will further open up the media landscape for creativity and provide more opportunities for diverse storytellers, while also reducing production time.
-A recent example is the AI-generated Christmas commercial by Coca-Cola\footnote{\url{https://www.youtube.com/watch?v=4RSTupbfGog}}.
+A recent example is the AI-generated Christmas commercial by Coca-Cola\footnote{\url{https://www.youtube.com/watch?v=4RSTupbfGog}}{ , which elicited mixed responses in the press \cite{Yang2025}, thereby pre-empting questions regarding potential hype}.
 Such advertisements overcome the limitations of current technologies by using very short videos with rapid scene transitions, ensuring that any artifacts, such as unnatural fingers, are less apparent.

 For the case of post-production workflows, generative AI may not have a direct impact, but the neural networks originally proposed for generative AI have been widely adapted to serve this purpose.
 This has led to significant improvements in both output quality and computational speed.
 Moreover, there is a noticeable trend towards adopting a unified framework rather than addressing individual tasks, as it better reflects real-world scenarios.
 For instance, natural history filmmaking involves challenging acquisition environments and high production standards.
 Filming often takes place in low light conditions, in the presence of heat haze, underwater or in adverse weather conditions.
 This often results in increased noise levels, focus issues, low contrast, color balance problems, and blurriness in the footage.
 In such cases, unified models can offer advantages in generalizing to diverse tasks and providing flexibility.
 Take Painter by BAAI Vision \cite{Wang:Painter:2023} as an example, which employs an image pair as a task prompt (similar to a text prompt in LLMs), their model transfers the input image to produce a similar output as the task prompt, enabling it to undertake various tasks such as segmentation, low-light enhancement or rain removal.